vladi315/Dex-Net-with-user-input/README.md

 ##### Troubleshooting

-If using a VM, ensure that CPU settings of the VM are set to 'host' to be able to install tensorflow (see <https://forum.proxmox.com/threads/avx2-and-avx-flags-on-vm.87808/>)
+If using a VM, ensure that CPU settings of the VM are set to 'host' to be able CPU accelerators that are required for tensorflow versions > 1.5 (see <https://forum.proxmox.com/threads/avx2-and-avx-flags-on-vm.87808/>)

 ### 1. Clone the repository